-Corruption & Sex Scandals: Can Public Trust Be Restored?
+Corruption & Sex Scandals: Can Trust of Public Leadership Be Restored?

-An explosion of media attention has recently sprung onto the scene regarding corruption and scandals: Bill Cosby, Matt Lauer, Harvey Weinstein, Kevin Spacey and Tom Brokaw have all been in the news recently charged with sexual misconduct of some sort or another.
-We have also seen a number of political leaders who have been accused of similar deplorable behavior.
-As a result of the outcries, some professionals have resigned, others have had their day in court and most found guilty.
-The public seems to turn a blind eye, becoming even more desensitized.
-What about corruption in faith-based institutions?
+Bill Cosby, Matt Lauer, Harvey Weinstein, Kevin Spacey and Tom Brokaw have all been charged with sexual misconduct of some sort or another.
+Political leaders have also been accused of similar deplorable behavior.
+As a result, some professionals have resigned, others have faced trial by jury and most found guilty.
+But what about corruption by those pastoring faith-based institutions?
 Should we hold them to a higher standard of ethics?

 Public Officials and Faith-Based Scandals

-Scandals in faith-based institutions have also shattered our trust.
-Several pastors, priests, youth leaders, and teachers have been tried for the abuse of minors, as well as lying, cheating and defrauding their organization.
-We hold those elected to office to a high standard of ethics.
+Scandals in faith-based institutions have shattered our trust.
+Pastors, priests, youth leaders, and teachers have been tried for the abuse of minors, as well as lying, cheating and defrauding their organization.
+We hold elected officials to a high standard of ethics.
 Americans hold those in pastoral leadership to an even higher standard.

 Can You Legislate Morality?

-Research supporting the regulation of corruption is important.
-One finding is that the lack of morals and ethics results in a violation of dignity and trust between the perpetrator and the victim.
-Moreover, evidence suggests that the incidence of scandal is increasing in government and faith-based institutions.
+Research that supports regulating corruption is important.
+Evidence suggests that a lack of morals and ethics results in a violation of dignity and trust between the perpetrator and the victim.
+Moreover, the incidence of scandal is increasing in government and faith-based institutions.